sonic-net/SONiC/doc/mgmt/SONiC_underlay_ConfigDB.md

 ### Current design:

-- Existing read API keeps no change.
+- Existing API keeps no change.
 - Add decorator API to return default value and profile data.
 - Load yang model as lazy as possible.